dragonwasrobot/dragonwasrobot.github.io/content/categories/moessner's-sieve/a-dual-to-moessners-sieve.md

 +++
-title = "A dual to Moessner's sieve" author = ["Peter Urbak"] summary = "In this post, we introduce a dual to Moessner's sieve." date = 2016-02-19T00:00:00Z tags = ["Haskell", "Mathematics"] categories = ["Moessner's Sieve"]
+title = "A dual to Moessner's sieve" author = ["Peter Urbak"] date = 2016-02-19T00:00:00Z tags = ["Haskell", "Mathematics"] categories = ["Moessner's Sieve"]